The Sea and Us

 “We have all known the long loneliness and we have learned that the only solution is love and that love comes with community.” — Dorothy Day

 On a recent Wednesday, I ventured down to Cambridge.
-Massachusetts, to sit in on a public conversation with Howard Gardner and Wendy Fischman — regarding the findings in their new book, The Real World of College: What College Is and What College Can Be.
+Massachusetts, to sit in on a public conversation with Howard Gardner and Wendy Fischman — regarding the findings in their new book, The Real World of College: What Higher Education Is and What College Can Be.
 As one who has engaged in the conversation on the central societal role of formal education for decades now, I was curious to see what these two Harvard researchers had to say about the state of college learning today — and, by extension, the role of our K-12 systems in preparing children for college life.

 Gardner, of course, is best known for his theory of multiple intelligences, developed in the 1980s and expanded and modified over the years since.
 But he has conducted plenty of other works as a member of the Harvard faculty in the Graduate School of Education.
 Gardner is the author of thirty books, in fact, and the senior director and principle investigator at Project Zero, an ongoing research center housed at Harvard whose mission is “to understand and nurture human potentials — such as learning, thinking, ethics, intelligence, and creativity.”